 • In 2018, a married man was convicted of aggravated assault with a deadly weapon and sentenced to 30 years in prison in Houston for knowingly infecting his girlfriend with HIV.
 The victim told investigators she requested they both take tests for STDs and, after her test came back negative, the defendant told her his test was also negative when, in fact, he was diagnosed with HIV years earlier.

 There isn’t a law in Texas that makes it illegal for you to not tell a partner you have an STD or STI.
 However, it is illegal to knowingly or recklessly transmit an STD.
-As mentioned, if you don’t tell a partner about your STD and they contract the disease, you could face criminal charges, as well a civil lawsuit.
+As mentioned, if you don’t tell a partner about your STD and they contract the disease, you could face criminal charges.

 Yes, if you did not know that you were infected at the time the sexual activity took place, you have a valid defense.
 Likewise, if you told your partner that you were infected and he or she agreed to sexual contact anyway, that case is also defendable.